-Bruises are broken blood vessels that leak under the skin-dark spots caused by a blow, fall, etc.
+Bruises are broken blood vessels that leak under the skin-dark spots caused by a blow, fall, etc...

 Treatment: Make sure to elevate the injured area which will alleviate the pain.
-Also, apply an ice pack or cold cloth.
-If needed, have the patient take a pain reliever such as Tylenol to reduce the pain and swelling.
-If the Bruise appeared on the head or if the bruise lasts longer than two weeks consider taking the patient to the hospital.
+Also, apply an ice-pack or cold cloth.
+If needed, have the patient take a pain-reliever such as: Tylenol to reduce the pain and swelling.
+If the Bruise appeared on the head or if the bruise lasts longer than 2 weeks consider taking the patient to the hospital.

 Sprains & Strains differ in where the injury takes place on the body.
-Sprains occur in any ligaments, such as ankles, wrists, etc. Strains result from a torn muscle or tendon.
-Strains can arise in the back (hamstring) or thigh, etc.
+Sprains occur in any ligaments, such as: ankles, wrists, etc...
+Strains occur when a muscle/tendon is torn.
+Strains can occur in the back (hamstring) or thigh, etc...

-Treatment: Rest the Sprained/Strained area in a sling, crutch or flint.
-Make sure to place ice over the area to prevent swelling and limit the application to 20 minutes unless the patient is irritated - limit 10 minutes.
+Treatment: rest the Sprained/Strained area in a sling, crutch or flint.
+Make sure to place ice over the area to prevent swelling and limit application to 20 minutes unless the patient is irritated - limit 10 minutes.
 Make sure to apply a bandage to the joint or limb or use a brace, if possible.
 Make sure to raise the patient's Sprained/Strained part 12 inches above the heart.